fbpx

 JULY

-The weather is hot, the sky is blue, the sea is warm, and the cities empty out to the beaches, which are crowded with vacationers both Turkish and foreign, including Blue Voyage yacht cruises, which are most expensive now.
-Life in the cities is less crowded.
-More…
+July is the second summer month.
+The weather is hot, averaging 28°C (82.4°F).
+During July, the sky is blue, the sea is warm, and the cities empty out to the beaches, crowded with Turkish and foreign vacationers, including Blue Voyage yacht cruises, which are the most expensive now.

 AUGUST

-It’s hot and sunny all month, and very crowded at the beach resorts.
-This is the best time to be in Eastern Turkey, when the weather is fine and crowds are smaller than along the western beaches; but the Southeast is blazing hot: avoid going there now if you can.
-More…
+August is hot and sunny all month, similar to July, and very crowded at the beach resorts.
+While you can hit the beaches, remember that this is the best time to be in Eastern Turkey, when the weather is fine, and crowds are smaller than along the western beaches

 SEPTEMBER